xandervdh/ajax-weather-api/README.md

 #### Updates

 - got a key for the api and made shore it doesn't show in my code
-- finished the fetsh to get the data that needs to be shown
+- finished first fetch to get the data that needs to be shown
-- struggled a bit with making a class and loging it in the console
+- struggled a bit with making a class and logging it in the console
-- figured out that i need to use another name for the varriable then the name of the class
+- figured out that I need to use another name for the variable then the name of the class
+- made a second fetch to get the weather for the next 7 days
+- filled my class with everything I need
+- figured out how to print to html
+- started styling the page
+- looked at the api to get the picture
+- I am able to get the picture from the api
+- finished styling, still have to see where I'm going to put the picture